aw236/FingerprintDemo/README.md

 # Asynchronous HTTP server (fp_server.py)

-This HTTP server utilizes asyncio to perform asynchronous tasks.
+This HTTP server utilizes aiohttp to perform asynchronous tasks, such as sql queries and http responses, .
 When it receives a HTTP POST request from www.somniolabs.com, it parses the request's fingerprint data and inserts it into a Google mySQL database.
 Afterwards, it sends a HTTP response to end communication with www.somniolabs.com.